NumaHOP/NumaHOP/CONTRIBUING.md

 - Develop your patch folowing the coding guidelines.
 - Open a new pull request with the patch.
 - Ensure the PR description clearly descibes the solution.
 Include the issue number if applicable.
-- Before submitting for review please ensure the content of the PR comforms to the coding guidelines.
+- Before submitting for review please ensure the content of the PR comforms to the coding guidelines and make sure the `make checks` command succeeds.

+### Commits

+General rule: if you submit code that fixes previous code that violates those guidelines on top of your fix.
+Do a separate commit for the fix and the coding guidelines corrections.
+Similarly speparate the formating of the code and the fixes in separate commits.
+This facilitate the reviewing of the merge request.

 # Coding guidelines.

+## Coding guideline violations.

+If you find coding guidelines violations in the source code you can submit an issue with the tag:
+`Coding Guidelines violation`.
+These issues are not urgent and will not be included in the milestones.
+However These are often good first issues to get familiar with the codebase.

 ## File organization
 Files are organized